Israel plans "Green Pass" to leisure for COVID-immune on Feb 23 | Health

 Israel has said it would issue an official app allowing users to link up to their Health Ministry files and show if they have been vaccinated against or recovered from COVID-19, with presumed immunity, in order to gain entry to leisure facilities.
 Those to whom neither applies would be able to get a COVID-19 test and, if the result is negative, display it on the app for up to 72 hours of similar access, officials have said.

+After launching the vaccination drive and Israel's third national lockdown in December, Prime Minister Benjamin Netanyahu predicted the economy could begin reopening this month.
+He is up for reelection on March 23.
+With some kindergarten and elementary schools due to open on Thursday, Edelstein, speaking separately with reporters, said he would seek to require teachers who are not documented as being immune to COVID-19 to test negative every 48 hours.

+The health ministry says that around 50% of teachers have been vaccinated, and that Edelstein's proposal would not be in effect by Thursday.
 Israel has logged 706,000 COVID-19 cases and 5,233 deaths.
 The Health Ministry gave a 5.9% infection rate on Wednesday, Israel's lowest in a month.
 The "R" reproductive rate was at 0.93, having fallen steadily from the 1 threshold this week.
-(Writing by Dan Williams; Editing by Maayan Lubell and Nick Macfie)
+(Writing by Dan Williams; Editing by Maayan Lubell and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)